Rikidozan/city-in-east-and-southeast-asia/seminars.md

 ### Week 1 - Impressions: Asian Cities Today

-**Readings**
+**Required Readings**

+Lewis Mumford "What is a City?" in Richard T. LeGates and Frederic Stout, *The City Reader*, 5th edition (London ; New York: Routledge, 2011).

 Matthias Middell and Katja Naumann, “Global History and the Spatial Turn: From the Impact of Area Studies to the Study of Critical Junctures of Globalization,” *Journal of Global History* 5, no. 01 (2010): 149–170.

 David Garrioch, “Sounds of the City: The Soundscape of Early Modern European Towns,” *Urban History* 30, no. 01 (2003): 5–25.

-Stoler, Ann Laura *Carnal Knowledge and Imperial Power: Race and the Intimate in Colonial Rule* Ch 3 "Carnal Knowledge and Imperial Power: Gender and Morality in the Making of Race" pp41-78
+Stoler, Ann Laura *Carnal Knowledge and Imperial Power: Race and the Intimate in Colonial Rule* Ch 3 "Carnal Knowledge and Imperial Power: Gender and Morality in the Making of Race" pp41-78 (P)

 Shuishan Yu, “Redefining the Axis of Beijing Revolution and Nostalgia in the Planning of the PRC Capital,” *Journal of Urban History* 34, no. 4 (May 1, 2008): 571–608.

 Henry Smith “Tokyo as an Idea: An Exploration of Japanese Urban Thought Until 1945” *Journal of Japanese Studies* vol. 4 no. 1 (Winter 1978), 45-80. http://www.columbia.edu/~hds2/pdf/1978_Tokyo_as_an_Idea.pdf

+Charles Tilly, “What Good Is Urban History?,” *Journal of Urban History* 22 (September 1996): 702–19.

+*There are no elective readings today and no need for a weekly handout.*

 **Task**